Tumucin/DeepRL-Pose-Control/README.md

 # panda-gym
+- [X] Workspace version 2 is working very well with this version.
+(No Curriculum + Curriculum)
-- [X] Different workspaced were defined in myRobot.py.
-Workspace 3 is the half workspace.
+- [X] Workspace version 3 is working at medium performance.
-- [X] 2 Different pseudoinverse functions were implemented.
-Now you can use only position inverse kinematic solver with the orientation solver.
+- [X] Orientation is added.
+- [X] Quaternion distance and angle were added as a metrics.